 “The quality of your life is the quality of your communication.” ~Tony Robbins

-Communication and success
+Communication skills and success

 Developing your communication skills

-- Are you making them feel understood?
+- Are my responses making them feel understood?

-- Is your relationship clearly defined?
+- Is my intent being clearly defined?

 In order to fulfill these goals, you might want to consider the following…